Kenaxion/USA-site/README.md

 That means, no politics, no opinions, no religion, just the United States of America in all its splendor.

-The site utilizes HTML for the basic framework, CSS for hover effects, fade in & outs, dropdown menus, the state flag changes, and several other design assets, JavaScript for the slightly more indepth animation aspects, and using JSON for the state database.
-It is also still a work-in-progress.
-I have plans on adding additional tabs to the navbar such as a list of Presidents and trivia.
-Make the site more interactive where clicking on a state will show it's info and pause the slideshow on that state, and add many more features.
+The site utilizes HTML for the basic framework, CSS for hover effects, fade in & outs, dropdown menus, shadows, and several other design assets.
+JavaScript for the slightly more indepth animation aspects, such as the random rotations of all the information, and using JSON for the database's.
+It is all still a work-in-progress.
+I have plans on adding additional interactivity, trivia, and a lot more.

-Video walkthrough of the site: https://www.youtube.com/watch?v=-v999WVNvps
+Video walkthrough of the site: https://www.youtube.com/watch?v=-v999WVNvps (outdated I just haven't done a more recent walkthrough)

 ![Screenshot (208)](https://user-images.githubusercontent.com/67118137/138011460-4e755855-986d-427c-8830-3690a4cf80e7.png)